-The special prizes are for projects that excel in any of the following aspects of science;
+Special prizes are for projects that best feature any of the following aspects of science:

 - Climate change

 - Te Ao Māori

-- Marine and/or freshwater science
+- Marine and/or freshwater science\

-- Engineering
+- Engineering\

 - Sustainability

 - Astronomy

-- Health science
+- Health science\

 - Data science / coding

 - Agriculture / forestry / horticulture

+- Business idea or concept

-- Business innovation
+- Food innovation or research\

+- Bird, plant or animal protection\

-When registering your entry online, tick any of the above aspects of science that apply to your project.
+When registering your entry online, tick any of the above topics that could apply to your project.
 Your project doesn't have to include any of these.
 You can select as many as apply but each project will only be eligible to win one special award.
+Your project will not likely be considered for these special awards if you fail to register for them.
+Think outside the square for this.
+You have to be in to win!